 Fix the Small Things

-Another way to make your house stand out in Omaha and Council Bluffs is to fix/repair/upgrade all the little things.
+Another way to make your house stand out in Omaha and Omaha is to fix/repair/upgrade all the little things.
 They may not seem like much to you – in fact, you may not even notice them anymore – but buyers will definitely notice them.

 Here’s what the pros recommend: “The broken doorknob in the bathroom, the cracked tile in the kitchen, the dead spots in the lawn.
 You may have been meaning to get to all of them, but you just haven’t.
 Well, now is the time.
 The more polish you can put on your home through little repairs, the more appealing it will be.
 One of the best things you can do is walk around each room in your home looking at all the imperfections.
 Try to be a homebuyer for a moment and think through their eyes.
 The more things you can scratch off the list the better.”